ukhare/github-actions/.github/actions/dotnet-build-action/README.md

 # Build Multiple .NET Projects with Shared CI Action

-This GitHub Actions workflow is designed for the [`fmgl-autonomy/imperium`](https://github.com/fmgl-autonomy/imperium) repository.
-It builds multiple .NET projects using a **shared composite action** located in the [`fmgl-autonomy/devops-ci-workflows-shared`](https://github.com/fmgl-autonomy/devops-ci-workflows-shared) repository.
+This sample GitHub Actions workflow is designed for the [`fmgl-autonomy/imperium`](https://github.com/fmgl-autonomy/imperium) repository.
+It should be able to build multiple .NET projects using a **shared composite action** located in the [`fmgl-autonomy/devops-ci-workflows-shared/.github/actions/dotnet-build-actions`](https://github.com/fmgl-autonomy/devops-ci-workflows-shared/.github/actions/dotnet-build-actions) repository.

 ---